I got a strange value for only a couple of rows in my sysjobhistory table for the run_duration column.

 LEFT JOIN msdb.dbo.sysjobschedules s

-ON s.job_id = j.job_id
+s.job_id = j.job_id

 ORDER BY 5 desc, 6 desc